fornit1917/music-download-plugin/README.md

 # music-download-plugin

-Copy code from dist/downloader.js and paste in browser console.
+Copy code from dist/downloader.js and paste into the browser console.
+A download button will appear next to each track.
-Now it works only on vk.com.
+Now it works only on music.yandex.ru.